thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

 - **Device Data.** We collect device data such as information about your computer, phone, tablet, or other device you use to access the Services.
 Depending on the device used, this device data may include information such as your IP address (or proxy server), device and application identification numbers,location, browser type, hardware model, Internet service provider and/or mobile carrier, operating system, and system configuration information.
 - **Location Data.** We collect location data such as information about your device's location, which can be either precise or imprecise.
 How much information we collect depends on the type and settings of the device you use to access the Services.
 For example, we may use GPS and other technologies to collect geolocation data that tells us your current location (based on your IP address).
 You can opt out of allowing us to collect this information either by refusing access to the information or by disabling your Location setting on your device.
 However, if you choose to opt out, you may not be able to use certain aspects of the Services.

+### Information collected from other sources
+_**In Short:** We may collect limited data from public databases, marketing partners, and other outside sources._

+In order to enhance our ability to provide relevant marketing, offers, and services to you and update our records, we may obtain information about you from other sources, such as public databases, joint marketing partners, affiliate programs, data providers, and from other third parties.
+This information is used for the purposes of targeted advertising and event promotion.
+This information includes:

+- mailing addresses
+- job titles
+- email addresses
+- phone numbers
+- intent data (or user behavior data)
+- Internet Protocol (IP) addresses
+- social media profiles
+- social media URLs
+- custom profiles

 ## 2. How do we process your information?
 _**In Short:** We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent._